-Read operations are independent from the state of the WC input pin.
-On delivery, the memory contents is set at all "1's" (or FFh).
+Read operations are independent from the state of the Protect Register.
+On delivery, the memory contents is set at all "1's" (or FFh)

 Current Address Read.
 The memory has an internal byte address counter.
 Each time a byte is read, this counter is incremented.
-For the Current Address Read mode, following a START condition, the master sends a Device Select code with the RW bit set to '1'.
+For the Current Address Read mode, following a START condition, the master sends a device select code with the RW bit set to '1'.
 The memory acknowledges this and outputs the byte addressed by the internal byte address counter.
 This counter is then incremented.

-The master have to NOT acknowledge the byte output and terminates the transfer with a STOP condition.
+The master must NOT acknowledge the byte output and must terminate the transfer with a STOP condition.

 Random Address Read.
-A dummy write is performed to load the memory address into the address counter, see Figure 10.
-This is followed by another START condition from the master and the Device Select code is repeated with the RW bit set to '1'.
+A dummy write is performed to load the memory address into the address counter, see Figure 11.
+This is followed by another START condition from the master and the device select code is repeated with the RW bit set to '1'.
 The memory acknowledges this and outputs the byte addressed.
-The master have to NOT acknowledge the byte output and terminates the transfer with a STOP condition.
+The master must NOT acknowledge the byte output and must terminate the transfer with a STOP condition.

 Sequential Read.
 This mode can be initiated with either a Current Address Read or a Random Address Read.
 However, in this case the master DOES acknowledge the data byte output and the memory continues to output the next byte in sequence.
 To terminate the stream of bytes, the master must NOT acknowledge the last byte output and MUST generate a STOP condition.
 The output data is from consecutive byte addresses, with the internal byte address counter automatically incremented after each byte output.
-After a count of the last memory address, the address counter will 'rollover' and the memory will continue to output data.
+After a count of the last memory address, the address counter will 'roll-over' and the memory will continue to output data.

 Acknowledge in Read Mode.
-In all read modes the memory wait for an acknowledge during the 9th bit time.
-If the master does not pull the SDA line low during this time, the memory terminate the data transfer and switches to a standby state.
+In all read modes the M34C02 waits for an acknowledge during the 9th bit time.
+If the master does not pull the SDA line low during this time, the M34C02 terminates the data transfer and switches to a standby state.